 To maintain the brilliant shine, we also recommend that you perform a simple maintenance task.

-Once per week or month, use a small amount of mineral oil on the surface.
-The oil helps keep the surface from dulling, unless you use too much, which can produce the opposite effect. (add mineral oil amazon link)
+Apply a small amount of quality mineral oil to the surface once of week or month.
+The oil helps keep the surface from dulling, unless you use too much, which can produce the opposite effect.

 Adding too much oil can create a cloudy appearance.
 If you add too much, wipe it away with a cloth.